hippothewild/miniC/README.md

 - (Scope Check) Are all identifiers used after declared in correct scope?
 - (Scope Check) Are all array identifiers and single identifiers are correctly referenced?
 - (Scope Check) Are all functions and identifiers declared only once?
+- (Type Check) Are both side of binary/comparing expression proper type, int or float?
+- (Type Check) Are all types of declared function parameters and following arguments matched?
+- (Type Check) Is the type of array index int?

 Reference
 -------